alphagov/govuk-entity-personalisation/src/make_data/banner_intervention/README.md

   proportion.

 ###### email_selects_results_page.sql ######
-- This query extracts the proportion of users that access the results page (complete the checker) once selecting the SaB checker, i.e. total number of users that access the results page / total number of users that access the SaB checker via the email
+- This query extracts the proportion of sessions that access the results page (complete the checker) once selecting the SaB checker, i.e. total number of sessions that access the results page / total number of sessions that access the SaB checker via the email

 ###### email_selects_one_result.sql ######
-- This query extracts the proportion of users that select at least one link on the results page once finishing the SaB checker, i.e. total number of users that select 1 link on the results page / total number of users that access the SaB checker via the email
+- This query extracts the proportion of sessions that select at least one link on the results page once finishing the SaB checker, i.e. total number of sessions that select 1 link on the results page / total number of sessions that access the SaB checker via the email

 #### Experimental group (banner intervention)